SteeltoeOSS/Documentation/labs/spring-one/exercise1.md

 			webBuilder.UseStartup<Startup>();
 		})

-		//Steeltoe actuator packages
+		//Steeltoe actuators
 		.AddHealthActuator()
 		.AddInfoActuator()
 		.AddLoggersActuator()

+    //Steeltoe dynamic logging
+    .AddDynamicLogging()
 		;
 ```

 We've implemented 3 features within the application by adding these actuators

-- The health actuator will add a new endpoint at `/actuators/health`.
+- The health actuator will add a new endpoint at `/actuator/health`.
 Internally this function uses .NET's IHealthContributor to "decide" if everything is reporting good health and responds with HTTP 200 status.
 Also within the response body there is a json formatted message to accommodate a deeper check that specific platforms like Cloud Foundry and Kubernetes do.
-- The info actuator adds a new endpoint at `/actuators/info`.
+- The info actuator adds a new endpoint at `/actuator/info`.
 This function gathers all kinds of information like versioning information, select package information, and DLL info.
 Everything is formatted as json and included in the response.
 - The loggers actuator enables enhanced log message details via ILogger.

 ## Enable distributed tracing